 As the @JoburgFoodie so appropriately put it, “Calling Saint a pizzeria would be the equivalent of calling … the Tour de France a cycle around town.”

-Located in the Marc building, Sandton’s newest celebration of all things bling and super shiny (also referred to by one local architect as what happens when a pineapple mates with a toilet bowl because of it’s unusual shape and façade texture), Saint appears to be the place to see and be seen this summer.
+Located in the Marc building, Sandton’s newest celebration of all things bling and super shiny (also referred to by one local architect as what happens when a pineapple mates with a toilet bowl because of its unusual shape and façade texture), Saint quickly cemented itself as the place to see and be seen in Sandton.